Robot-assisted robot-assisted microsurgery

 During the operation, the robot—the so-called Symani Surgical System—adopts human hand movements via an electromagnetic field and joysticks.
 The robot carries out the operating surgeon's movements, reduced in size by up to 20 times, via tiny instruments and, in doing so, completely eliminates any shaking present in (human) hands.

 A robotic microscope is connected to the operation robot, and this microscope shows the area being operated on via a 3D Augmented Reality Headset with two high-resolution monitors.
 This headset contains a binoculars that are able to combine the real world with virtual information.
 In this way, the surgeon's head movements can be recorded and transferred to the robot, making even complicated viewing angles possible on the area being operated on.
-In addition, the operating surgeon can access a variety of menus and perform functions with the without using his or her hands.
+In addition, the operating surgeon can access a variety of menus and perform functions with the robot without using his or her hands.

 The new technology also has the advantage that operating surgeons can adopt a relaxed posture—whereas they otherwise have to perform operations in a strenuous posture over a period of several hours."